ABbiodiversity/recurring/README.md

 # recurring
-> A collection of functions to handle recurring tasks
+> A collection of functionalities to handle recurring tasks

-From processing veg+HF summaries to calculating bird detectability offsets.
+- `/veghf`: processing veg/hf/soil info _a la_ ABMI SC way for analyses and reports
+- `/offset`: calculate bird detectability offsets (a.k.a.
+QPAD offsets).